Who we are...

 The Medical Advisory Group (MAG) is an ad hoc committee of experts who were originally charged to examine issues related to the use of aducanumab (Aduhelm™) by persons with Down syndrome.
 The MAG was organized following the FDA's July 7, 2021 approval of the pharmaceutical firm Biogen's medication, aducanumab, for the treatment of Alzheimer's disease.
 The group provides scientific advice to the NTG and is currently focusing on consulting on newly emerging FDA approved Alzheimer's therapeutics.

-Members of the Advisory Group are drawn from experts across the United States (and other countries) whose work and research with persons with Down syndrome affected by dementia and touches on the many facets of early detection and diagnosis, and interventions, treatments, and health management.
+Members of the Medical Advisory Group are drawn from experts across the United States (and other countries) whose work and research with persons with Down syndrome affected by dementia touches on the many facets of early detection and diagnosis, and interventions, treatments, and health management.
 Members are also drawn from health policy, providers, and engaged family members, whose concerns are social care and applicable public policies and support practices.